Stuffed Pasta Shells

 - 3-1/2 cups spaghetti sauce

-- Combine cheeses and spinach; stuff into shells.
-Arrange in a greased 13-in. x 9-in. baking dish.
+- Preheat oven to 350°.
+Combine cheeses and spinach; stuff into shells.
+Arrange in a greased 13x9-in. baking dish.
 Pour spaghetti sauce over the shells.
-Cover and bake at 350° for 30 minutes or until heated through.
-Yield: 12-14 servings.
+Cover and bake until heated through, about 30 minutes.
+If desired, sprinkle with parmesan cheese after baking.

 I forgot to add in my last rating that I make two 8 in. pans with this recipe and freeze one.
 I defrost before heating and it never fails.
 Tastes as fresh as when I made it.